-Creamy Enchilada Sauce Recipe and DIY Pasta Bar
+Creamy Enchilada Sauce Recipe – so easy!

 Who says enchilada sauce needs to be used only for enchiladas?
-This DIY Pasta Bar with Creamy (cheesy!)
-Enchilada Sauce is great for family dinner and entertaining!
+This DIY Pasta Bar with Creamy Enchilada Sauce is great for family dinner and entertaining!

 This isn’t your normal enchilada sauce.

 This is waaaaaaaay better.
 Way.

 Because, cheese.
 And butter.
 And milk.
 Usually I use skim milk for this type of thing but lately I’ve been using whole because I have it in the fridge for N. And because it’s better.
 (Duh.)

 When Anolon (sponsor) approached me and asked me to “Start from Scratch” with a pasta and pasta sauce, I decided to think outside the box a bit.
 Because…cheese.
 Wait, does that not work here?
 Anyways, enchilada pasta is one of my favorite things and I decided to make it a fun DIY pasta bar to keep things interesting and appeal to all tastes.

 Before we talk pasta, let’s talk about “Start from Scratch” for a minute.
 You’ll see a cake mix and a prepared ingredient here and there on my blog (ummm….toddlers!), but for the most part, I try to start from scratch.
 Because it tastes better AND it’s better for you.

 This enchilada sauce is pretty simple to make.
 It’s a basic white sauce, “enchilada-fied”.
 Start with butter, melt it, whisk in flour, chili powder, salt, pepper….whisk in milk…thicken…add cheese.